spiral/docs/orm/late-binding.md

 > Other relation options are still allowed.

+Now, while updating your schema ORM will locate proper implementation and link it to our relation.

+> Note that you can relate only one model type to reation, when morphed relations can point to multiple model classes.

 ## Relate to roles
 In some cases you might want to relate to an role instead of interface, this can be achieved using same practice: